luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

 As you have seen, valence can be represented by any word form or phrase.
 This includes nouns, adjectives, verbs, adverbs, and even emoticons.

-## What to do if you are not sure?
+## What to do if you are not sure about the valence?

 If there are any posts where you are not sure about the correct valence, go with the option that makes the most sense to you, copy and paste the post into a separate document, and describe the reasons why you found your decision difficult.
 This is particularly important for the first 60 posts you label.

+## What if the post is not interpretable?
+Sometimes the posts might contain one or two foreign words, but that might not affect your interpretation of the post if there's enough context information.
+However, sometimes the posts contain a trunk of foreign language that affects your interpretation, choose *Cannot understand the post*.

 ## References: